 - Pictures must be sized prior to importing into PowerPoint.
 Once in PowerPoint, resizing pictures may result in a visually acceptable format but it will print in the original, uncropped proportions.

-- Do not try to enlarge a graphic beyond its original size or it will pixelate which negatively impacts on appearance on a poster.
+- Do not enlarge a graphic beyond its original size or it will pixelate which detracts from the quality of the poster.